This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-- Quesadilla: Fill tortillas with cheese and your favorite extras like chicken or vegetables, then cook in a skillet until the cheese is melted and the tortilla is lightly browned.
+- Quesadillas: Fill tortillas with cheese and extras like chicken or vegetables, then cook in a skillet until the cheese is melted and the tortilla is golden brown.

-- Fajitas: Use these tortillas for chicken fajitas, beef fajitas, or sheet pan fajitas by filling them with cooked chicken or beef, sautéed onions, peppers, and a sprinkle of cheese.
+- Fajitas: Use these tortillas for chicken fajitas, beef fajitas, or sheet pan fajitas and top with cheese.

-- Pinwheels: Spread with hummus, cream cheese, or peanut butter and jelly, roll up tightly, and slice into bite-sized snacks.
+- Wraps & Pinwheels: Spread with hummus, cream cheese, or peanut butter and jelly, then roll and slice for a quick snack.

-- Turkey Wrap: Wrap up lean turkey, fresh spinach, and ranch dressing for a quick lunch.
+- Turkey Wrap: Fill with turkey, spinach, and ranch dressing for a quick lunch.

 - Tacos: Use these tortillas to make beef tacos, chicken tacos, shrimp tacos, or fish tacos, and top with your favorite taco fixings.